Tuesday, December 29, 2009

 "It's kind of fun to do the impossible." - Walt Disney

+As so it began.
+A boy who grew up with nothing handed to him, who went on to become the most successful animator in history.
 His upbringing was humble enough, working for his own father, and then, working to help injured soldiers on the battlefield with the red cross during World War I. It was when he came back to the States after that where he decided to pursue his passion for animation.

-Disney Brand is synonymous with quality.
+The Disney Brand is synonymous with quality.

 Think of everything that Disney touches, be it franchises, new movie ideas, theme parks, partnerships with different corporations, Broadway shows.
 Disney is one of the largest powerhouses, not only in Hollywood, but in the world.

-The Lion King to Aladdin to my personal favorite, Beauty and the Beast, Disney has won the hearts and minds of millions of kids across the world and has caused many of them to go to bed just a little bit happier every single night.
+A constant driving force for entertainment, Disney has been able to raise the bar in so many ways its quite overwhelming, to say the least.
+From The Lion King to Aladdin to my personal favorite, Beauty and the Beast, Disney has won the hearts and minds of millions of kids across the world and has caused many of them to go to bed just a little bit happier every single night.

 Sunday, October 18, 2009